Start-VBRCDPReplicaFailback

 DestinationVM

-For performing failback to a different location.
+For performing failback to a new location.

 Accepts the CViVmItem object.
 To get this object, run the Find-VBRViEntity cmdlet.